zzmp/hifi-docs/_api/avatar/functions/MyAvatar.getTargetAvatarPosition.md

 tags: functions
 ---

-Returns _MyAvatar.position_, which describes the position of the avatar that your mouse is hovering over.
+`getTargetAvatarPosition` returns a three-dimensional vector describing the position of the avatar that your mouse is hovering over.
 If your mouse is not currently hovering over an avatar, all fields are zero.

+## Example

 ```
 > JSON.stringify(MyAvatar.getTargetAvatarPosition())